ThomasBassa/near-netcar/docs/Chris' Update Requirments.md

 ## Payload
 1. The vehicle shall be able to carry a volume of one cubic foot
-2. The vehicle shall be able to carry of 3 lbs
+2. The vehicle shall be able to carry a maximum of 3 lbs
-3. The vehicle shall be able to carry a pizza box with a maximum surface area of 154 inches
+3. The vehicle shall be able to carry a box with a maximum surface area of 6 square feet

 ## Sound and Lights:
 1. The vehicle shall have a light mounted on top of the vehicle